Publications

 Readout multiplexing is a promising solution to overcome hardware limitations and data bottlenecks in imaging with single-photon detectors.
 Conventional multiplexed readout processing creates an upper bound on photon counts at a very fine time scale, where frames with multiple detected photons must either be discarded or allowed to introduce significant bias.
 We formulate multiphoton coincidence resolution as an inverse imaging problem and introduce a solution framework to probabilistically resolve the spatial locations of photon incidences.
 Specifically, we develop a theoretical abstraction of row–column multiplexing and a model of photon events that make readouts ambiguous.
 Using this, we propose a novel estimator that spatially resolves up to four coincident photons.
 Monte Carlo simulations show that our proposed method increases the peak signal-to-noise ratio (PSNR) of reconstruction by 3 to 4 dB compared to conventional methods under optimal incident flux conditions.
 Additionally, this method reduces the required number of readout frames to achieve the same mean-squared error as other methods by a factor of 4.
 Finally, our method matches the Cramer-Rao bound for detection probability estimation for a wider range of incident flux values compared to conventional methods.
 While demonstrated for a specific detector type and readout architecture, this method can be extended to more general multiplexing with different detector models.

-- OpticaSimultaneous range and velocity measurement with Doppler single-photon lidarRuangrawee Kitichotkul, Joshua Rapp, Yanting Ma, and 1 more authorOptica, May 2025
+- OpticaSimultaneous range and velocity measurement with Doppler single-photon lidarRuangrawee Kitichotkul, Joshua Rapp, Yanting Ma, and 1 more authorOptica, May 202512% Acceptance rate

 Single-photon lidar (SPL) can accurately measure distances to targets from extremely weak reflections.
 However, the conventional wisdom holds that pulsed lidar cannot directly measure velocity, unlike other forms of lidar.
 We present a detection model for SPL that explicitly includes a target’s radial velocity, manifesting as a Doppler shift in the repetition frequency of the received laser pulse train.
 We propose an approach called Doppler SPL, comprising a pair of methods for jointly estimating range and velocity.
 Our first method estimates the Doppler shift via Fourier analysis of the detection times.
 The second method is a maximum likelihood (ML) estimator that can improve the Fourier estimate and enable joint estimation of the flux from signal and background sources.
 We derive the Cramér–Rao bound for the estimation problem and show via simulations that the ML estimator is statistically efficient across diverse acquisition settings.
 We also demonstrate simultaneous estimation of range with sub-centimeter accuracy and velocity with 0.1 m/s root mean square error for experimental measurements at 50 frames per second (fps), despite a signal-to-background ratio as low as 0.007.
 Finally, we present an example of a 3D video reconstruction at 120 fps with per-pixel velocity estimates.
 With the addition of velocimetry, Doppler SPL has the potential to introduce advanced capabilities in applications such as atmospheric monitoring or autonomous navigation.